 What is a sprint in Agile?

-A sprint is a clearly defined period with the start and finish date when the team is set out to complete a set number of tasks.
+A sprint is a clearly defined period with the start and finish date when the team is set out to complete a certain number of tasks.
 Sprints are the basis of Scrum, Agile, and DevOps — teams divide their workload into smaller manageable chunks and track the results of each sprint.
 Each of these periods is treated like a mini-project with a beforehand planning, risk assessment, responsibility assignments, and post-sprint analysis.

 Each project is composed of a series of sprints.
 Because each sprint is evaluated, it’s easy to spot issues early on and remove them on the next sprint — so the workflow is constantly optimized.